Results 1 - 10

 , 2004

 "...
-In this paper, we address the problem of modeling generic features of structurally but not textually related DNA motifs, that is, motifs whose consensus sequences are entirely di#erent, but nevertheless share "meta-sequence features" reflecting similarities in the DNA binding domains of their ass ..."
+In this paper, we address the problem of modeling generic features of structurally but not textually related DNA motifs, that is, motifs whose consensus sequences are entirely di#erent, but nevertheless share "meta-sequence features" reflecting similarities in the DNA binding domains of ..."

 Abstract